hubertusanton/silverstripe-seo/README.md

 of the page which can be defined using a google suggest field.

 The fields for meta data in pages will be moved to a SEO part by this module.
-This is done for giving a realtime on the google search result of the page.
+This is done for giving a realtime preview on the google search result of the page.

 ## Screenshots